 Autonomously Automated Automobile

-Future forms of highway transport could be driven on current roads, without changing any existing infrastructure!
-Whatif this Change started within each car instead…
+The Future of highway transport could be driven on current roads,

 It was Jean-Paul Sartre who said; L’enfers c’est les Autres, or “Hell is Others”.

 So it seems more than just a little bit ironic to use the name “Sartre” for an automobile-guidance system that requires you to join others in a convoy, or “train”.
 So leaving aside the existential quandaries of grouping cars together, let’s just look at the practical implications.

 Sartre is a guidance system that creates “trains” of cars.
 Once cars join this train, drivers cede control of their cars to a lead driver through a combination radio telemetry, remote controls, and GPS (called ‘telemetrics’) to enable this automated form of road travel.
 Perhaps the philosophical tie-in offered by the “Sartre” system is that by willingly choosing to give up some of our cherished egotism and autonomy, we can become more socially aware (safer?) on the road in the process.

 At the very least, it might encourage nervous or downright bad drivers to just group themselves together, and free up some time/space for those who can more effectively navigate the mildly ordered chaos of our shared roadways.